amitsi/ScratchWork/C_Programming/README.md

 	sizeof(ptr) = 4
 	*ptr = 10

 **4) At compile time, an array is an array.
-Only during runtime, an array degenerates to a pointer**
+Only during runtime, an array degenerates to a pointer (constant pointer)**

 	int a[10] = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 };
 	int *b = a;